Brennan Marion's "GoGo" offense presents defenses with a lot of challenges.

 William & Mary Twins Unbalanced Playaction Shot Play

-Here is another unbalanced formation out of 21 personnel.
+Here is another unbalanced formation out of 21 personnel, this time where the offense uses play action.
 The Y, who is the ineligible receiver, stays inside to block.
 Also, the two RB’s are both to the left of the QB in William & Mary’s signature “stacked backfield” look.

 On this play, the O-Line pass protects like they’re running Inside Zone to the right.
 The FB protects the edge to the field and the RB fakes the mesh with the QB and then sets up to protect.
 The Play-Action causes the LB’s and FS to come downhill, leaving two WR’s one on one to the field side.
 The H wins his match-up and scores on the post.